The Pinnacle@Duxton

+The tower block has been used for training by tower block runners such as 64-year-old Yim Pui Fun from Singapore who can run up the whole tower in 6 minutes and 34 seconds.

 History

 The Duxton Plain site is historically significant as the site of the first two ten-storey HDB blocks in the Tanjong Pagar area and amongst the oldest built by the HDB in the country.
 Redevelopment of Duxton Plain was initiated by Singapore's founding Prime Minister, former Minister Mentor and Tanjong Pagar's Member of Parliament for 60 years, Lee Kuan Yew in August 2001. to commemorate the historical significance of the previous blocks.

 Design

 An international architectural design competition was conducted by the Urban Redevelopment Authority on behalf of the Ministry of National Development between 8 August 2001 and 21 September 2001.

 The following features were required for entry into the competition: